 Since Hawaii does not offer a state administered plan, employers must adopt one or more of the following private plan options for providing the TDI coverage to their employees:

-All private plans must be approved by the HI State Disability Compensation Division.
-Private plans must offer at least as favorable benefit provisions as required under TDI Law.
-In addition, under TDI Law, the insurer must maintain a local claims service office or secure an independent claim adjusting service provider, accessible to claimants within the State of Hawaii.
+All private plans must be approved by the Hawaii State Disability Compensation Division.
+Private plans must offer at least as favorable benefit provisions as required under Hawaii TDI Law.
+In addition, under Hawaii TDI Law, the insurer must maintain a local claims service office or secure an independent claim adjusting service provider, accessible to claimants within the State of Hawaii.

-Guardian is currently licensed and approved to provide a fully insured Temporary Disability Insurance (TDI) coverage in Hawaii.
+Guardian is currently licensed and approved to provide a fully insured TDI coverage in Hawaii.

 Hawaii TDI Law does not provide paid family leave benefits.
 However, under Hawaii Family Leave Law (HFLL), an employee may be eligible for up to four (4) weeks of unpaid family leave each calendar year for the birth or adoption of a child, or to care for his/her child, spouse, reciprocal beneficiary, or parent with a serious health condition.
 For more details, visit State of Hawaii Department of Human Resources Development - Family and Medical Leave.